abelardojarab/emacs-config/.emacs.d/diff-hl/README.md

 * `diff-hl-margin-mode` changes the highlighting function to use the margin instead of the fringe.
 * `diff-hl-amend-mode` shifts the reference revision back by one.
+* `diff-hl-flydiff-mode` implements highlighting changes on the fly.
+  It requires Emacs 24.4 or newer.

 Check out the Commentary section in each respective file for the usage instructions.